renatorecio/opi/OPI_RELEASE_APPROACH.md

 # OPI Release Approach

-OPI will eventually release some artifacts around the work being done in the project.
+OPI will release some artifacts around the work being done in the project.
 This document details *how* the artifacts are released, and how it relates to the form the project takes, meaning this document is the result of a [mailing list discussion](https://lists.opiproject.org/g/tsc/message/30) around the OPI release process.

-Specifically, the following three approaches were considered as becoming the OPI Release Process:

-1. Standards documents & Protobuf Models Specifications only

-    * Need to verify models (even if this is manual effort)
-    * Even if this is using companies' private labs and private DPUs and IPUs
-    * Similar to CSI, FMDS, T11, T10, etc.

-2. Protobuf Specs + Reference releases

-    * POC/Reference
-        * Examples:  OPI-Nvidia bridge on BlueField and OPI-Intel bridge on MEV and OPI-Marvell bridge on Octeon
-    * Can be based on OPI-SPDK bridge I built
-    * Releases are un-versioned and just examples
-    * Tools and Clients Examples from some open-source projects: Mockup, CLI Client
-    * Similar to Redfish

-3. Full Community Release

-    * Testing
-    * Issue tracking & support
-    * Release tracking
-    * Release cadence
-    * Release content
-    * CI/CD and testing
-    * Deploy/installation
-    * Similar to SONiC

-## Proposed Release Approach
+## Concrete OPI Release Approach

-This document proposes OPI will start by releasing an API in the form of protobuf specs and a reference architecture. **The reference architecture is not meant to be used in production.** Note this chosen approach is option number 2 from the above list of choices.
+OPI will be releasing a set of artifacts, including a reference architecture and integration platform. **The reference architecture and integration platform are not meant to be used in production.**

 The details of what this will look like are as follows:

-* The protobuf files themselves.
+* The protobuf files themselves
   * Some language specific bindings for those files.
-For example, bindings for C++, golang, python, and Rust.
+For example, bindings for C++, golang, python, and Rust
   * Documentation around the protobuf files
 * A reference implementation which implements the protobuf files
-  * gRPC server code which incorporates the protobuf files.
+  * gRPC server code which incorporates the protobuf files
-  * Implementation specific examples of the APIs themselves.
+  * Implementation specific examples of the APIs themselves
     * SPDK for the Storage APIs
     * strongSwan for Security IPsec APIs
     * XDP program for the Security Firewall programs
   * gRPC client code to work with the server code
   * CLI based on the gRPC client code
+* An integration platform
+  * A containerized version of a DPU or IPU device
+* A test suite and test plan
+  * A test plan containing a list of tests for the covered OPI APIs
+  * Integration tests which run not only on the integration platform above, but also will be run on vendor DPU and IPU devices
 * Code related to provisioning and lifecycle:
   * OTEL integration poins
   * sZTP code, including a custom client